-Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Corporate Support 2.01 Documented environmental security standard operating procedures have been approved by management and are in place to help ensure that facilities have a consistent level of facility and environmental protection.
-Inspected the facilities and environmental security policies and procedures to determine that management approved and documented standard operating procedures to help ensure that IBX facilities maintained a consistent level of facility and environmental protection.
+Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Corporate Support 2.01 Documented environmental security standard operating procedures are reviewed and approved by management on an annual basis, are in place to help ensure that facilities have a consistent level of facility and environmental protection.
+Inspected the facilities and environmental security policies and procedures to determine that documented environmental security standard operating procedures were in place to help ensure that IBX data centers maintained a consistent level of facility and environmental protection and were reviewed and approved by management during the period.
 No exceptions noted.
 Data Center Facilities 2.02 A BMS is used to monitor the critical facility equipment and alert personnel of any potential issue.
-Observed the BMS at the data center facilities to determine that a BMS was in place to monitor the critical facility equipment and alert personnel when potential issues were identified for each facility.
+Observed the BMS at the IBX data centers with the assistance of the data center site managers and facilities personnel to determine that a BMS was in place to monitor the critical facility equipment and alert personnel when potential issues were identified for each IBX data center.
 No exceptions noted.
-Inspected the BMS monitoring dashboard and example alert log notifications generated during the period for a sample of data center facilities to determine that a BMS was used to monitor the critical facility equipment and alert personnel when potential issues were identified for each facility sampled.
+Inspected the BMS monitoring dashboard and example alert log notifications generated during the period for a sample of IBX data centers to determine that a BMS was used to monitor the critical facility equipment and alert personnel when potential issues were identified for each IBX data center sampled.
 No exceptions noted.

-Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results 2.03 IBX facilities are monitored 24x7 by facilities engineers.
-Equinix has staff in place either on-site or on-call 24x7 who are alerted by the BMS for system exceptions.
-Inquired of the data center facilities site personnel regarding the environmental security monitoring procedures to determine that the data center facilities were monitored 24x7 by facility engineers and that Equinix had staff in place either on-site or on-call 24x7 who were alerted by the BMS for system exceptions.
+Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results 2.03 Inquired of the data center site managers and facilities personnel regarding the environmental security monitoring procedures to determine that the IBX data centers were monitored 24x7 by facility engineers and that Equinix had staff in place either onsite or on call 24x7 who were alerted by the BMS for system exceptions.
 No exceptions noted.
-Inspected the IBX site facility engineer staffing schedules for a sample of data center facilities and months during the period to determine that facility engineers were scheduled 24x7 on-site or on-call to monitor each facility for the dates during each month sampled.
+Inspected the site facility engineer staffing schedules for a sample of IBX data centers and months during the period to determine that facility engineers were scheduled 24x7 onsite or on call to monitor the facilities for each IBX data center and the dates during each month sampled.
 No exceptions noted.
-Inspected the BMS monitoring dashboard and example alert log notifications generated during the period for a sample of data center facilities to determine that a BMS was used to monitor the critical facility equipment and alert personnel when potential issues were identified for each facility sampled.
+Inspected the BMS monitoring dashboard and example alert log notifications generated during the period for a sample of IBX data centers to determine that a BMS was used to monitor the critical facility equipment and alert personnel when potential issues were identified for each IBX data center sampled.
 No exceptions noted.